dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/README.md

 Checklist:
 : No heading levels have been skipped
-: Tables are captioned, headed and marked up correctly : Page has a H1, but not more than 1
+: Tables are captioned, headed and marked up correctly : Page has a H1, but not more than one
 : Headings and labels are clear and descriptive
 : All form fields have a label
 Guidance: